Section 4713.02 | State board of cosmetology.

 (12) One individual who holds a current, valid barber or barber teacher license at the time of appointment and who has been licensed as a barber or barber teacher in this state for at least five years immediately preceding the individual's appointment.

-(B) The superintendent of public instruction shall nominate three individuals for the governor to choose from when making an appointment under division (A)(4) of this section.
+(B) The director of education and workforce shall nominate three individuals for the governor to choose from when making an appointment under division (A)(4) of this section.

 (C) All members shall be at least twenty-five years of age, residents of the state, and citizens of the United States.
 No more than two members, at any time, shall be graduates of the same school of cosmetology.
 Not more than one member shall have a common financial connection with any school of cosmetology, salon, barber school, or barber shop.